pylonweb/refinerycms-menus/readme.md

 If you have any issues or questions, that you cannot find the answer to here, then please feel free to add an [issue on GitHub](https://github.com/refinery/refinerycms-page-images/issues/new).

 ### Running tests
 Refinery Page Menus uses RSpec to test.
 See the documentation on [RSpec GitHub page](https://github.com/rspec/rspec).

+1. To run the test suite, you must first install a dummy refinery app to test against: `bundle exec refinery:testing:dummy_app`.
+See the [Refinery Testing Guide](http://refinerycms.com/guides/testing) for more info.
-You can run all specs by running the command `bundle exec rake`.
+2. You can run all specs by running the command `bundle exec rake`.

 ## Screenshot